Radio-frequency identification: Animal identification

 RFID tags for animals represent one of the oldest uses of RFID.
 Originally meant for large ranches and rough terrain, since the outbreak of mad-cow disease, RFID has become crucial in animal identification management.
 An implantable RFID tag or transponder can also be used for animal identification.
 The transponders are better known as PIT (Passive Integrated Transponder) tags, passive RFID, or "chips" on animals.
 The Canadian Cattle Identification Agency began using RFID tags as a replacement for barcode tags.
-Currently CCIA tags are used in Wisconsin and by United States farmers on a voluntary basis.
+Currently, CCIA tags are used in Wisconsin and by United States farmers on a voluntary basis.
 The USDA is currently developing its own program.

 RFID tags are required for all cattle sold in Australia and in some states, sheep and goats as well.

 Human implantation

 Biocompatible microchip implants that use RFID technology are being routinely implanted in humans.
 The first-ever human to receive an RFID microchip implant was American artist Eduardo Kac in 1997.
 Kac implanted the microchip live on television (and also live on the Internet) in the context of his artwork Time Capsule.

 A year later, British professor of cybernetics Kevin Warwick had an RFID chip implanted in his arm by his general practitioner, George Boulos.
-In 2004 the 'Baja Beach Clubs' operated by Conrad Chase in Barcelona and Rotterdam offered implanted chips to identify their VIP customers, who could in turn use it to pay for service.
-In 2009 British scientist Mark Gasson had an advanced glass capsule RFID device surgically implanted into his left hand and subsequently demonstrated how a computer virus could wirelessly infect his implant and then be transmitted on to other systems.
+In 2004, the 'Baja Beach Club' operated by Conrad Chase in Barcelona and Rotterdam offered implanted chips to identify their VIP customers, who could in turn use it to pay for service.
+In 2009, British scientist Mark Gasson had an advanced glass capsule RFID device surgically implanted into his left hand and subsequently demonstrated how a computer virus could wirelessly infect his implant and then be transmitted on to other systems.

 The Food and Drug Administration in the United States approved the use of RFID chips in humans in 2004.

 There is controversy regarding human applications of implantable RFID technology including concerns that individuals could potentially be tracked by carrying an identifier unique to them.
 Privacy advocates have protested against implantable RFID chips, warning of potential abuse.
 Some are concerned this could lead to abuse by an authoritarian government, to removal of freedoms, and to the emergence of an "ultimate panopticon", a society where all citizens behave in a socially accepted manner because others might be watching.

 On July 22, 2006, Reuters reported that two hackers, Newitz and Westhues, at a conference in New York City demonstrated that they could clone the RFID signal from a human implanted RFID chip, indicating that the device was not as secure as was previously claimed.

+The UFO religion Universe People is notorious online for their vocal opposition to human RFID chipping, which they claim is a saurian attempt to enslave the human race; one of their web domains is "dont-get-chipped".